 If you’re thinking about trying some fitness, did you think about getting some cool gadgets?
 Maybe looking for subscription boxes with unique products and fitness gift ideas?
 Check our summer offers and pick the best boxes to subscribe to!

-Before you take exercises at the gym or at your desk, don’t forget about warming up!
+Before you take exercise at the gym or at your desk, don’t forget about warming up!
 Just lift your shoulders up towards your ears in an exaggerated motion and release.
 Repeat this up to ten times before moving on to making shoulder circles.
 First, you can go clockwise, then counterclockwise, for the same amount of repetitions.
 Warming up this way will help you loosen your shoulder muscles and get your body ready for the next exercises.

 People are usually afraid of push-ups and refuse to do exercise like that because it’s hard.
 But try to do desk push-ups.
 Just place both hands on the desk, shoulder-width apart.
 Extend your legs behind you with your feet firmly planted on the ground.
 Basically, you will be in a regular push-up position but with a desk in the way.
 Then, bend your arms and sink your upper body so that your chin nearly touches the edge of the desk, and then push up.
 Don’t force yourself much, repeat as many times as you want.